St. Andrew’s – A Brief History

 While St. Andrew’s is a church that is committed to preserving its history and valuing the longevity of so much that it offers, it is also an energetic parish with a keen eye on the future.
 We look forward to the new life that, over time, change necessarily brings.

+Written and researched by Marjorie Seguin.
 Historical facts and quotes excerpted from the booklet “St. Andrew’s Church: 150th Anniversary 1852-2002”, researched and compiled by Janet Lunn and Marjorie Wiltse (2002).
 All pictures and artwork, unless otherwise noted, are courtesy of the Marjorie Wiltse Collection.